This article is dedicated to mobile banking application development.

 The mobile banking market should reach $1,824.7 million by 2026, registering a CAGR of 12.2% from 2019 to 2026.
 Nearly one-third of the world’s population reportedly utilizes banking apps already, which means that ⅔ are yet to be covered, and banking mobile app development has considerable potential.

-If you contemplate developing a banking app, this article is for you.
+If you contemplate developing a banking app or starting a digital bank, this article is for you.
 If you doubt the feasibility of such solutions, let’s first list their benefits for traditional banks and fintech startups.

 Fast mobile transactions are much cheaper than transactions at traditional banks and ATMs.
 Since they can be made from anywhere, the need for physical offices decreases.
 Banks can reduce operating costs and staff without sacrificing customer service.
 Mobile-only banks eliminate paperwork, rent, utilities, supplies, payroll, armed security, encashment, etc.